Congo working to stop new Ebola outbreak in country's east

 Congo has suffered more than a quarter-century of conflict and distrust of government health workers and other outsiders is high in eastern Congo.
 Residents in Butembo are already asking why it took four days from the time the woman was tested to announce the results.

-“It’s frustrating because the contacts will have moved and it will be difficult to find them,” Vianey Kasondoli, a Butembo resident told The Associated Press by phone.
-“The government and the ministry of health have to contain the disease as soon as possible,” he said.
+“It’s frustrating because the contacts will have moved and it will be difficult to find them,” Vianey Kasondoli, a Butembo resident, told The Associated Press by phone.
+“The government and the ministry of health have to contain the disease as soon as possible."